 For Christians, an NDE Visit to Heaven May Be an Authentic Afterlife Preview

 As several of our sources previously indicated, people who have had an NDE preview of heaven generally describe the “heaven” they visit during their NDE to be different than what they previously expected.
 Furthermore, a number of these NDE previews of heaven seem at least somewhat strange.
 Nevertheless, we do not think most NDE previews of heaven are clearly inconsistent with biblical descriptions of the current heaven, which are limited.
-But, if this last statement is valid, then why do Christians have expectations of heaven that differ from their NDE preview of heaven?
+However, if this last statement is valid, then why do Christians have expectations of heaven that differ from their NDE preview of heaven?

 In any case, it is our opinion that the evidence that is available at this time is not sufficient to reach a definite conclusion as to whether or not NDE visits by Christians to what they believe is heaven are authentic previews of their afterlife.
 Therefore, we cannot state with confidence that NDEs of Christians provide proof that heaven exists.
 We can conclude only that NDE visits to heaven by Christians may be authentic afterlife previews.